 By now you’ve probably leaned closer to either disregarding Beachbody on Demand, or subscribing for the free trial.
 My intention is not to convince you of either one, but present all the facts you need, and answer all of the questions that you might have.
 The hope goes that I successfully managed to do so.

 If you have more questions, the comment section is right below.
-Until then, you can check the free trail and see what changes within a month or you can check out the workout platform we’ve just launched, one which is completely customizable, free to try out, and way cheaper than Beachbody On Demand.
+Until then, you can check the free trial and see what changes within a month or you can check out the workout platform we’ve just launched.